lux4rd0/homeassistant/esphome/lilygo_t5_weatherflow.md

       sleep_time: 15min
       night_sleep_time: 375min

 Provides for device name substitution.
 Any common sensors, buttons, switches, etc. - get swapped in for this name.
-I usually use the hostname. run_time and sleep_time are for the intervals providing for deep sleep.
-Night Sleep Time is for the 6 hours set for overnight sleep.
-Usually, this would be 360 minutes for 6 hours, but there's a fair amount of system clock drift during sleep - so I set this just over the 360 minutes so it doesn't get stuck when it wakes up in the morning.
+I usually use the hostname. `run_time` and `sleep_time` are for the intervals providing for deep sleep. `night_sleep_time` is used for the 6 hours configured for overnight sleep.
+Usually, this would be 360 minutes for 6 hours, but there's a fair amount of system clock drift during sleep - so I set this just over the 360 minutes so the refresh doesn't get stuck when the Lilygo wakes up in the morning.

     esp32:
       board: m5stack-core2